-To complete a training course on web analytics and optimisation so that I can report on the data in a useful and meaningful way for the business to improve it’s online marketing and content.
+To complete a training course on web analytics and optimisation so that I can report on the data in a useful and meaningful way for the business to improve its online marketing and content.
 To be completed by Q3.

 To complete a training course on assertiveness so that I can learn to push back on administrative work from my departmental colleagues and focus on project work for the department Director coming up in Q3.
 To be completed by Q2.

 Creating and maintaining a structured and comprehensive database for clients.
 Create a methodology so that other’s understand how to use the database.
-100% of current clients to be added to the database by end of Q1.
+100% of current clients to be added to the database by the end of Q1.
 The methodology and any training for staff to be completed by Q2.
 Maintaining the database and adding new clients throughout.

 Get to grips with my manager’s diary for this year.
 Arrange 1-2-1 meetings with him once a week (either on the phone or face to face) so that we can plan all of his travel arrangements as far in advance as possible.
-If he knows about travel later in the year this will be added to the diary so that flights and accommodation can be booked.
-A database to be created and maintained so that travel costs are collected and reported monthly.
+If he knows about travel later in the year, this will be added to the diary so that flights and accommodation can be booked.
+A database to be created and maintained, so that travel costs are collected and reported monthly.

 To continue Spanish lessons throughout 2014 with the aim of being confident to take and make business calls in Spanish by Q3 2014.

-As a last point do remember that you have your day to day tasks to complete along with your more challenging objectives.
+As the last point do remember that you have your day to day tasks to complete along with your more challenging objectives.
 These should be detailed in your job description, which to be honest, is a whole other subject!